DevOps as a Service - Automated CI/CD Management

 Step 1: Developer Creates Configuration

-APP_REPO: 'new-service',
+APP_REPO: "new-service"

-APP_BRANCH: 'develop',
+APP_BRANCH: "develop"

-DOCKER_BUILD_ARGS: 'ENV',
+DOCKER_BUILD_ARGS: "ENV"

-SSH_KEYS: 'default:/var/lib/jenkins/.ssh/id_rsa'
+SSH_KEYS: "default:/opt/jenkins/keys/prod_key_rsa"

 Step 2: Git Workflow